VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/units.md

 ## Scaling, Logarithms and Scientific Notation

-Before we get into units, we need to get into *scale*.
+Many units have a scale attached.
+For example, the meter - you have killometers (1000 meters) and centimeters (.01 meters) - so we need to discuss *scale*.
 That is, the idea of how big or how small something is, usually relative to something else.

 In elementary school, you were taught to write the powers of 10 like this: